 About a sixth of Scotland’s 600 golf courses are located on the coast, including the Old Course at St Andrews in Fife and Royal Troon in Ayrshire.

-Other sites at risk include Montrose Golf Links, according to the study.
+Other sites at risk include Montrose Golf Links on Scotland’s east coast, according to the study.

 • READ MORE: Losses at Trump’s Scottish golf resorts have doubled

-The Dynamic Coast project used coastline data from the Ordnance Survey dating back to the 1890s to make predictions for the next 30 years.
+The Dynamic Coast project has studied coastlines dating back to the 1890s to make predictions for the next 30 years.